Federal Financial Aid is available to graduate students who are U.S. Citizens or Permanent Residents only.

 Submit a Free Application for Federal Student Aid (FAFSA) to the Federal Processor through the online application at www.fafsa.ed.gov.
 The Roger Williams University Title IV code is 003410.

 You are required to complete a FAFSA form each year you want to apply for financial aid.
 You may also need to provide the Financial Aid Office with a copy of your previous year’s tax return including all schedules if requested to do so.
 All graduate students are considered to be of independent status, therefore, parents’ financial information is not considered when determining eligibility for federal student aid.
 Students must have completed and submitted the online FAFSA to be considered for financial aid (student loans).

 Students who are taking less than six credits per semester and students who are not fully matriculated in a full degree program are not eligible for federal student loans.

 Student loan programs provide the majority of funding for graduate students.
-There are two types of loans that allow you to borrow up to your cost attendance.
-Stafford Loans enter repayment six months after graduation.
-A grace period is available for Graduate Plus Loans, but students must request these from their lender.
-Students must be taking six credits per semester to qualify for these loans.
+There are two types of federal loans that allow you to borrow up to your total cost of attendance:

 What happens after I submit all my documents?

-The Financial Aid Office will send you an award outlining all the loans you are eligible to apply for, as well as directions on how to apply.
+The Financial Aid Office will send you an award letter outlining each of the loans you are eligible to apply for, as well as directions on how to apply.
 A list of lenders will also be included in the package.
 Students are encouraged to read all the directions very carefully and to contact Financial Aid with questions.

 Who can I contact with questions about financial aid?